 Various studies on mice and people have shown that cardiovascular exercise can create new brain cells (aka neurogenesis) and improve overall brain performance.
-Studies suggest that a tough workout increases levels of a brain-derived protein in the body, believed to help with decision making, higher thinking, and learning.
+Studies suggest that a tough workout increases levels of a brain-derived protein in the body believed to help with decision making, higher thinking, and learning.

 - Sharpens Memory:

 Regular physical activity boosts memory and the ability to learn new things.
-Getting sweaty increases production of cells in hippocampus – a complex brain structure responsible for memory and learning.
+Getting sweaty increases the production of cells in the hippocampus – a complex brain structure responsible for memory and learning.
 A recent study showed that running sprints improved vocabulary retention among healthy adults.

 - Increases relaxation: